Eat to Beat the Food Routine

 A common concern when eating a vegetarian diet is whether there is sufficient protein.
 The real question is whether the diet delivers enough complete protein; whether you’re getting sufficient amounts of the 9 essential amino acids (the type we have to get from our food) for the body to be able to dip into its amino acid pool and assemble the right types of usable proteins, exactly when they’re needed.
 This amino acid limitation is very common with grains and pulses if you eat them separately.
 But what happens when you combine them?
 AMINO ACID ALCHEMY!
 Eat them together and you make a complete protein, which gives you exactly what you need.
 So make sure to add grains AND pulses to your salad-in-a-jar.

-a bowl of soup
+Slurp a simple bowl of soup

 Nothing beats a bowl of pumpkin soup – it’s sweet, earthy flavours perked up with a hint of chili.
 It’s a perfectly simple end to a long, late day.
 If I’m particularly hungry I’d grab some leaves, crusty bread, cheese and olives, and have a feast.